williamvds/website/content/blog/git/index.md

 is labelled with the ref or commit (in this case, `HEAD`).
 This label indicates where those changes have come from.
-Similarly, the lines between `===` and the ending marker `>>>` are the contents of the other ref or commit in this conflict, in this case the tip of `conflicts`.
+Similarly, the lines between `===` and the ending marker `>>>` are the contents of the other ref or commit in this conflict, in this case the tip of `conflict`.

 Generally, "our" changes are in the first section, and "their" changes are in the second section.
 In a merge, "our" changes are from the current branch which